Tutu5421/comp0034-week1/activities/css_intro.md

 ![Box model](img/box_model.png)

 ## CSS and the HTML `<div>` tag

 HTML `<div></div>` tag divides content into sections.
 CSS styling can then be applied to sections.

 ![CSS and DIV](img/css_div.png)

+You will see the `<div>` tag used in a much of the teaching and reference materials used in COMP0034.